edoliberty/vector-search-class-notes/README.md

 ## Project

 Class work includes a final project.
-It will be graded based on a) a write up and b) and an in-class presentation
+It will be graded based on

-* Project Administrator: Nataly
-* Projects can be done individually, in teams of two or at most three students.
-* Expect to spend a few hours over the semester on the project proposal
-* All project proposals should be approved before the thanksgiving break
+1. 50% - Project submission
+1. 50% - In-class presentation

-* Projects can be in three different flavors
+**Projects can be in three different flavors**

-  * Theory/Research: Explore a research problem, conduct literature survey, and propose a potential idea for improvement.
+* _Theory/Research_: propose a new algorithm for a problem we explored in class (or modify an existing one), explain what it achieves, give experimental evidence or a proof for its behavior.
+If you choose this kind of project you are expected to submit a write up.
-  * Data Science/AI: Build an interesting vector search application using Pinecone, explain what value it brings, and what insights you gained.
+* _Data Science/AI_: create an interesting use case for vector search using Pinecone, explain what data you used, what value your application brings, and what insights you gained.
+If you choose this kind of project you are expected to submit code (e.g. Jupyter Notebooks) and a writeup of your results and insights.
-  * Engineering/HPC: Adapt or add to FAISS, explain your improvements,  show results.
+* _Engineering/HPC_: adapt or add to FAISS, explain your improvements, show experimental results.
+If you choose this kind of project you are expected to submit a branch of FAISS for review along with a short writeup of your suggested improvement and experiments.

+**Project schedule**

+* 11/24 - One-page project proposal approved by the instructors
+* 12/1 - Final project submission
+* 12/1 - In-class presentation

+**Some more details**

+* Project Instructor: Nataly <nbrukhim@princeton.edu>
+* Projects can be worked on individually, in teams of two or at most three students.
+* Expect to spend a few hours over the semester on the project proposal.
+Try to get it approved well ahead of the deadline.
 * Expect to spent 3-5 _full days_ on the project itself (on par with preparing for a final exam)
-* Project write up submission is due 12/1
-* In class project project presentation; single students present their work in five minutes.
-Teams of two students 10 minutes.
-Teams of three, 15 minutes.
+* In class project project presentation are 5 minutes _per student_ (teams of two students present for 10 minutes.
+Teams of three, 15 minutes).

-## Selected literature
+## Selected Literature

 * [A fast random sampling algorithm for sparsifying matrices](http://dx.doi.org/10.1007/11830924_26) - Arora, Sanjeev and Hazan, Elad and Kale, Satyen - 2006
 * [A Randomized Algorithm for Principal Component Analysis](http://dx.doi.org/10.1137/080736417) - Vladimir Rokhlin and Arthur Szlam and Mark Tygert - 2009